labs3/filecoin-wallet-signing/README.md

-  help        Help about any command msig        multisig address tool send        send withdraw    withdraw from miner
+  help        Help about any command msig        multisig address tool send        send sign        sign any string message verify      verify the signature of any string message withdraw    withdraw from miner change-beneficiary    propose to change the miner's beneficiary confirm-change-beneficiary    confirm change the miner's beneficiary
 ```

 ### send to address